Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: XUV generation mechanism

+Here $\lambda$, the wavelength of the incident light, appears for convenience because it defines the interval between emission of individual attosecond pulses.
+Neither $u_\perp$ nor $\aeff$ depend directly on $\lambda$, because the phase $\phi$ contains a factor of $1/\lambda$.
+The re-emitted pulse is relativistically intense in the XUV range if $\aeff > 1$ when it is calculated using an $E_r(\phi)$ that has been filtered to exclude wavelengths outside the range $10\,\nm < \lambda < 100\,\nm$.
+(For a monochromatic plane wave with electric-field amplitude $a_0 m c \omega / e$, \cref{eq:EffectiveA} reduces to $a_0$ as expected.)

+We show the effective $a_0$ of the re-emitted XUV radiation in \cref{fig:ri-b} as function of incident intensity.
+It is larger for $S = 1$ than for $S = 20$ across the whole range of intensities.
+For $S = 1$ the relativistic regime is reached for $I_0 > 2\times10^{20}\,\Wcm^{-2}$, an order of magnitude less than that required if $S = 20$.
+At $10^{22}\,\Wcm^{-2}$, the current intensity frontier~\cite{Hercules}, $\aeff$ reaches 10, raising the prospect of scaling relativistic laser-plasma phenomena from optical to XUV wavelengths~\cite{Wettervik}.

+The origin of the intensity increase in the near-critical regime is the increased amplitude of the plasma surface oscillation.
+To demonstrate this, we compare the results of PIC simulations of near-critical ($S = 1$) and supercritical ($S = 20$) plasmas that are illuminated by a laser pulse with intensity $I_0=10^{21}\,\Wcm^{-2}$ at an angle of incidence $\theta = 60^\circ$.
+We also compare these findings to the theoretical predictions of the RES model (for details and more benchmarking against simulations, see \cite{Gonoskov2}).

-\Cref{fig:rvr-b} shows the electron density as a function of axial displacement $z'$ and time $t'$.
-The oscillations arise because the laser radiation pressure pushes electrons into the plasma, gathering them into a thin region of high charge density at $z'_e$.
+\Cref{fig:dyn-a} compares the electron density in the boosted frame as a function of axial displacement $z'$ and time $t'$, normalized to the wavelength in the boosted frame $\lambda' = \lambda / \cos\theta$.
+The oscillations arise because the laser radiation pressure pushes electrons into the plasma, gathering them into a thin sheet of high charge density at $z'_e$.
 The uncompensated ion current in the region $0 < z' < z'_e$ sets up electrostatic and magnetostatic fields, the former exerting a force on the electron density spike that balances and then exceeds the radiation pressure.
 The fact that this force is proportional to the displacement $z'_e$, assuming the downstream region is entirely cleared of electrons, is the origin of the name `relativistic electron spring'~\cite{Gonoskov}.
+We see that the RES equations predict both the scale and period of the instantaneous displacement of the electrons very well.
+At $S = 20$, a discrepancy arises towards larger $t'$ that is due to ion motion; the breakup of the plasma surface leads to the last half-wavelength of the pulse being reflected in a region of lower density at $z'/\lambda' \simeq -0.01$.